 In addition to enabling operating system-directed power management, ACPI provides a generic system event mechanism for Plug and Play and an operating system-independent interface for configuration control.
-ACPI leverages the Plug and Play BIOS data structures while providing a processor architecture-independent implementation that is compatible with Windows 98.
-Note: 1.
-Windows NT 4.0 does not support ACPI.
-2. To install Windows 98 with ACPI, enter DOS and type "setup /p j" at the CDROM prompt (usually D:\) with the Windows 98 CD loaded.
+ACPI leverages the Plug and Play BIOS data structures while providing a processor architecture-independent implementation that is compatible with both Windows 98 and Windows NT 5.0.
+Note: To utilize ACPI, you must reinstall Windows 98.
+To reinstall Windows 98 with ACPI, enter DOS and type "setup /p J" at the CDROM prompt (usually D:\) with the Windows 98 CD loaded.
 (Make sure you include the spaces after "setup" and "p".)
 Then hit <Enter>.
 You can check to see if ACPI has been properly installed by looking for it in the Device Manager, which is located in the Control Panel in Windows.